solana-labs/solana-payments-app/README.md

 Right now the overall documentation is federated to respective directories.
 Overall overview documentation coming soon.

-[Payment App Backend](apps/backend-serverless/README.md) - Server that handles communication and orcastration of payments, merchant experience, and customer experince.
+[Payment App Backend](apps/backend-serverless/README.md) - Server that handles communication and orcastration of payments, merchant experience, and customer experince.<br>
-[Transaction Request Server](apps/transaction-request-serverless/README.md) - Server for building transaction for payments.
+[Transaction Request Server](apps/transaction-request-serverless/README.md) - Server for building transaction for payments.<br>
-[Merchant UI](apps/merchant-ui/README.md) - The merchant frontend that where merchants manage their payments.
+[Merchant UI](apps/merchant-ui/README.md) - The merchant frontend that where merchants manage their payments.<br>
-[Payment UI](apps/payment-ui/README.md) - The payment frontend where customers can complete payments.
+[Payment UI](apps/payment-ui/README.md) - The payment frontend where customers can complete payments.<br>
-[System Design](system-design/README.md) - Where we communicate overall system design decisions for the current state.
+[System Design](system-design/README.md) - Where we communicate overall system design decisions for the current state.<br>

 ## How to Contribute